 New York State law requires all students born on or after January 1, 1957, be immunized against measles, mumps, and rubella.
 Registration will not be permitted if a student does not comply with this regulation.
 Questions should be directed to the Office of Admissions, 212 817-7470, or the Wellness Center, 212 817-7020

-If you have more questions, please visit the Office of International Students.
+For information regarding the application process for international students, please visit the Office of International Students.

 The Office of International Students